yigitaksoy/Wonderdam/README.md

 - Responsive on all device sizes.
 - Navbar and Footer is visible on all pages.

+ **Navbar**
+ - Fixed on top of the page on all device sizes.
+ - Shown as a collapsible navbar with a hamburger button for triger on Mobile devices and Tables.
+ - Features a search bar allowing user to make searches throughout the website.
+Search function allows users to search for Posts by Author and title, and allows user to search posts by category.
+ - Features 3 different layouts, for guest users Home, Login, Register and Contact links are present.
+ - For Registered users, Home, Profile, Add Post, Logout and Contact links are Present.
+ - For Admin user All the links are present along with a link for Admin Dashboard.

  **Homepage**
 - Features an interactive, and modern design.
 - Using Javascript animations, Post images, and Titles are seamlessly presented to the user in an orderly fashion as user scrolls through the page, providing a unique experience.